-Determine single-piece weight and weight (postage) increment for each addressed piece as prescribed in 1.6 and 1.2, Price Computation for First-Class Mail Flats.
-For First-Class Mail, affix postage to each piece under 334.2.2, Affixed Postage for Presorted First-Class Mail, or, for permit imprint mailings, multiply the number of addressed pieces at each price increment (and in each price category, if applicable) by the corresponding postage price, add the unrounded products, and round off the total postage to the nearest whole cent.
+Determine single-piece weight and weight (postage) increment for each addressed piece as prescribed in 1.6 and 1.2.
+For First-Class Mail, affix postage to each piece under 334.2.2, or, for permit imprint mailings, multiply the number of addressed pieces at each price increment (and in each price category, if applicable) by the corresponding postage price, add the unrounded products, and round off the total postage to the nearest whole cent.